 - In-depth interviews with state and regional tourism leaders, board/executive committee members, association leadership, and key stakeholders

 - Secret shopping of multiple VAA members and Vermont Visitor Centers

 - Historical analysis of VAA financials, membership composition, successes and failures, marketing initiatives of the past five years, and more

 - Thorough analysis of all VAA member communication materials and touchpoints

 Our extensive research assessed the VAA’s position in the overall economic and tourism ecosystem of the state, and it also deeply evaluated its benefits to members.
 Among the findings were the vital role the association plays in supporting state and regional tourism organizations with key selling/promotional tools to enrich their marketing programs (and maximize their budgets).
 Also uncovered was the critical role VAA plays as an educational and networking facilitator for its members… leading the charge on unified awareness and sharing costs on statewide initiatives.

 The three-year plan that was presented to – and universally embraced by – the members not only gave the VAA a strategic north star and path to achievement, but it also infused pride throughout the membership.
 And that, for ANY association, is priceless.

-It’s been 18 months since the recommendations were adopted, and the VAA is THRILLED with the path: membership is solid, dissention is down, and all the tactics we laid out are enthusiastically being tackled on schedule.
+Since the recommendations were adopted, and the VAA has been THRILLED with the path: membership is solid, dissention is down, and all the tactics we laid out are enthusiastically being tackled on schedule.
 And we, ever the supportive agency that we are, continue to scarf down pints of Ben & Jerry’s ice cream to celebrate.